 - Video therapy—Patients can interact with therapists from a distant location or their own homes.

 - Recovery supports—A counselor or peer-support specialist interacts with a person in recovery.

-- Specialty services—Patients are put in contact with difficult to access medical specialists such as a physician who can prescribe buprenorphine (a drug used in opiate addiction treatment).
+- Specialty services—Patients are put in contact with difficult-to-access medical specialists such as a physician who can prescribe buprenorphine (a drug used in opiate recovery).

 Studies of videoconferencing for addiction have found no difference in the results or patient satisfaction whether the care was provided in person or by video.

 - Mobile devices—Smartphones and tablets make substance use treatment and support available 24 hours a day, 7 days a week.
 Early analysis of mobile devices in health care shows that the positive effects have been mainly attributed to texting interventions in the mobile device app.
 Smartphones and tablets have the same services as telephones, web-based services, and videoconferencing services.